The MOTH Festival of Ideas is an annual space dedicated to the interdisciplinary exploration of ideas and practices for earthly flourishing.

-The afternoon sessions, meanwhile, are open to the public and serve as a public platform to engage a broader audience in conversations and actions aimed at advancing the rights and well-being of humans, nonhumans, and the web of life that sustains us all.
+The afternoon sessions, meanwhile, are open to the public and serve as a platform to engage a broader audience in conversations and actions aimed at advancing the rights and well-being of humans, nonhumans, and the web of life that sustains us all.
 With creativity and interdisciplinarity at its heart, the Festival will include keynote talks, interviews, film screenings, book launches, poetry readings, concerts, and performances of various kinds by prominent scientists, lawyers, Indigenous leaders, artists, journalists, advocates, and scholars from around the world.

 Past speakers and performers have included: